Rostov-on-Don: Communications

 In 1929, the first automatic telephone exchange in Russia with a capacity of 6,000 numbers commenced in Rostov-on-Don.
 Since 2004, standard telephone numbers in Rostov-on-Don have been seven digits in length.
 Since 2009, city numbers have begun with "2".
 The city dialing code is "863".

 Financial services

 The first commercial bank in the South of Russia, Rostovsoсbank, was opened in Rostov-on-Don.
-The bank existed from 1989 to 1989, and before the withdrawal of the banking license it made a full return of deposits to all depositors.
+The bank existed from 1989 to 1998, and before the withdrawal of the banking license it made a full return of deposits to all depositors.
 The largest bank in the Rostov region is Center-Invest.
-In total, there are about 50 banks and their branches, 17% local banks, 80% representative offices of federal banks, 4% representative offices of foreign banks.
+In total, there are about 50 banks and their branches, 17% local banks, 80% representative offices of federal banks, and 4% representative offices of foreign banks.

 Education

 Rostov-on-Don hosts higher educational establishments, including universities, academies, secondary schools of vocational training including colleges, technical schools, specialized schools, and elementary schools of vocational training including lyceums, professional colleges and schools of general education.

-The largest educational establishments of the city include:
+The largest educational establishments in the city include: